 Workplace Accident Attorneys Serving Arizona

 The Arizona workers’ compensation program has created a significant partnership between the government, industry, and labor, protecting both the worker and the employer.
 The state requires that the vast majority of employers provide this type of insurance in the event that an employee becomes injured on the job.
 Workers’ compensation is a “no-fault” insurance program that provides medical benefits, temporary total benefits, permanent partial benefits, and permanent total benefits to workers injured because of work injuries.
 It also provides death benefits when a worker is killed on the job.
 That said, if your accident was caused by the negligence of a third party, including the maker or designer of a product or the property owner where the work took place, you have the right to consider taking legal action.
 While you cannot sue your employer when covered by workers’ compensation, you do have the right to take action against others who should be held accountable.
 If you have been injured by a third party, Weintraub & Weintraub is committed to ensuring that you get the compensation you are entitled to.
-Contact our firm today.
+Contact our workplace accident attorneys today.

 What do I do if I am injured?